Expression

 It may contain name(named function expression) or may not(anonymous function)

-Since this type of function comes after =
+Since this type of function comes after = hence it is evaluated as an expression.

 let msg = function message(text) {